 NAVIGATING JOB BOARD OPTIONS

-Today we’re talking about posting on job boards and what posting on a job board is worth.
+Today we’re talking about using job boards for recruiting and what posting on a job board is worth.

 With so many choices available, there are pros and cons to using job boards and I want to go over some of those here in this post.